polyaxon/polyaxon/site/docs/setup/agent/reference.md

 | `gateway.service.annotations`| Gateway Service annotations                                         | `{}`

-This chart provides support for Ingress resource.
+This chart provides support for an Ingress resource.

 If you enable ingress, please set the gateway service type value to:
  * ClusterIP or NodePort